Cloud Profiles

 System ID The system ID of the system the message server belongs to.
 See SAP Note 52959 in case of connection error.

-Logon group (Optional) Logical group name of the application servers.
+Logon group (jco.client.group) OPTIONAL.
+Logical group name of the application servers.
 Can be found in SAP Tcode SMLG Group

-Program ID OPTIONAL.
-Only needed when IDOCs are used in recipes.
+Program ID (jco.server.progid) OPTIONAL.
 This matches the program ID given to the RFC destination linked to Workato in Tcode SM59.
-This is defaulted to WORKATO if not supplied.
+This defaults to WORKATO if not supplied.
 Program ID

-Language OPTIONAL.
+Language (jco.client.lang) OPTIONAL.
 Represents the logon language.
-If the property is not provided, the user's or system's default language is used.
+If the language property is not provided, it defaults to the language configured for the user in SAP.
 Valid values are two-character ISO language codes or one-character SAP language codes.
 Language

-User SAP user provisioned for Workato.
+User (jco.client.user) SAP user provisioned for Workato.
 Using background user and disabling dialog properties are recommended.
 User

 # JMS Cloud Profile